pablo-01/Neural-Networks/README.md

 Learning neural networks from scratch

-This repository holds my bite-size exercise files for learning about fundations of neural networks.
+This repository holds my bite-size exercise files for learning about foundations of neural networks.